-Why Are Black Cats Associated With Halloween?
+Why Are Black Cats a Halloween Symbol?

 Like other holidays, Halloween has symbols associated with it.
 These symbols help to shape our view of the holiday.
 When we think of Halloween, we think of the colors black and orange.
 Images of jack-o-lanterns, bats, witches, black cats, and other scary creatures come to mind.
 But how did these symbols come to be a part of Halloween?